Magento 1 to Magento 2 migration process and factors affecting it

-The decision to move from Magento 1 to Magento 2 is not one that can be taken overnight.
+The decision to move from Magento 1 to Magento 2 cannot be taken overnight.
 It needs careful planning and execution.
-However, as Magento has decided to discontinue support for its Magento 1 platform from June 2020 onwards, e-commerce business owners have no choice but to make the move.
+However, as Magento has decided to discontinue support for its Magento 1 platform from June 2020 onwards, e-commerce business owners have no choice but to make a move.
 Whether it is about Magento extensions, themes, importing data and media, or hiring a Magento Partner, this post touches upon all crucial aspects while also presenting the benefits of the migration.

-Magento powers over 1.2% of the internet.
-This accounts for more than 12% of all e-commerce sites.
 Magento, Inc.’s decision of discontinuing support completely for the Magento 1 platform from 2020 onwards has created quite a stir in the e-commerce world.
-It, therefore, makes sense for e-retailers to migrate to Magento 2 without further ado and ensure that their website continues to be up and running with better performance, including faster page loading speed.
+It makes sense for e-retailers to migrate to Magento 2 without further ado.
+Retailers have to ensure that their website continues to be up and running with better performance, including faster page loading speed.

-Setting a budget for the migration will not only set the ball rolling for this project, it will also help you forecast the ROI for it.
+Setting a budget for the migration will set the ball rolling for this project and help you forecast the ROI for it.
 It is necessary to budget rationally and think of the migration as an investment for your business’s better future.
 The exact cost of the migration will depend on your e-commerce website’s unique requirements.

-The number of Magento Partners (more on this in a bit) that are officially trained in Magento 2 is limited, which is why their demand is high.
+The number of Magento Partners that are officially trained in Magento 2 is limited, so their demand is high.
 They may charge you either a fixed fee or per-hour payment.
-You might want to budget for them depending on the degree of the customization your site needs, the graphic design and frontend customization required, the number of extensions needed, and the Magento version you’re currently using.
+You might want to budget for them depending on the degree of customization your site needs.
+That also includes the graphic design and frontend customization required, the number of extensions needed, and the Magento version you’re currently using.

 Magento 2 extensions are widely available in the Magento Marketplace.
-The good news is that even if the ones you use currently aren’t available, you will likely find other comparable extensions for your e-store.
+Even the ones you use currently aren’t available, and you will likely find other comparable extensions for your e-store.

 Make sure to get all your mission-critical extensions in place.
 You also have the option of developing features through customized extensions.

-In 2018, Magento announced it will extend its support and security patches to Magento 1 through June 2020.
+In 2018, Magento announced it would extend its support and security patches to Magento 1 through June 2020.
 Sooner or later, all Magento 1 websites will migrate to 2.
-It is always advisable to make this impending move sooner.
+It is always advisable to make this move sooner.
 Delaying it can lead to several inconveniences, such as:

 - Implementing the much-needed new features and upgrades on Magento 1 will mean that you will have to repeat this on Magento 2 later on.
 This, in turn, means you will have to pay double the amount for development.